marbew/CISSP-Mnemonics/README.md

 **least privilege**- user has no more access to a resource than what is required to do that user's job
 Example: User who reviews sales figures has read-only access, but cannot modify them

-#### WTFPL License

-> **Disclaimer:** Some of my mnemonics and tips are my own creations.
-Some are freely given on Reddit.
-I strive to give credit to original source when and where applicable.

-This program is free software.
-It comes without any warranty, to the extent permitted by applicable law.
-You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License,
-Version 2, as published by Sam Hocevar.
-See http://www.wtfpl.net/ for more details.

-   DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
-                   Version 2, December 2004

-Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>